Description:

 Purpose

-GEN-011 is an experimental treatment being evaluated in adult patients with advanced cancer.
+TiTAN-1 is a first-in-human study of GEN-011, an experimental treatment being evaluated in

-GEN-011 is a T cell therapy made specific to each patient, using the patient's own
+adult patients with advanced cancer.
+GEN-011 is a T cell therapy made specific to each

-circulating immune cells.
-First, Genocea finds which cancer proteins are recognized already
+patient, using the patient's own circulating immune cells.
+First, Genocea confirms which

-by the patient's T cells using ATLAS™.
-Then, immune cells that recognize these cancer
+cancer proteins are recognized already by each patient's T cells using ATLAS™.
+Then, immune

-GEN-011 is then given back to the patient in one or more intravenous (IV) infusions.
+one or more intravenous (IV) infusions.

 Detailed Description